ardielle/ardielle-common/tbin.md

     INT32_TAG <n>
     INT64_TAG <n>

-Floating point numbers are encoded as fixed size quantities, with the bits corresponding to the IEEE spec:
+Floating point numbers are encoded as fixed size quantities, with the bits corresponding to the IEEE-754 spec, and encoded in network order:

     FLOAT32_TAG <4 bytes>
     FLOAT64_TAG <8 bytes>

 ### Strings and Bytes Encoding